Kale-Prachi/Laptop_analysis/README.md

 # Data Analysis
 The following analyses were performed on the dataset:

-1. Top 10 Expensive Laptops of Each Brand
+1. Top 10 Expensive Laptops of Each Brand.
    Identifying the most expensive laptops for each brand.

 2. Top 10 Cheapest Laptops of Each Brand